 You will need to get a copy of the book to accompany the course: https://amzn.to/2SRUlgp

-NEW COURSE based on the bestselling book and developed by clinical psychologists at Oxford University, the course combines mindfulness with cognitive psychology.
+Based on the bestselling book and developed by clinical psychologists at Oxford University, the course combines mindfulness with cognitive psychology.

 The “Finding Peace in a Frantic World” course is designed especially to make mindfulness accessible to even the busiest people!
 Maximum benefit with short practices of around 10 minutes.